 The last hour of trading, from 3 PM to 4 PM EST, also typically has some big moves.

 Over the years I have found that most days I make between 3 trades (quiet day) and 8 trades (lots of action day) in the first 90 minutes of trading.
-Yet between 1 PM and 4 PM I typically only make about 3 trades on an active day, and only 1 or 2 trades on a quiet day.
+Yet between 1 PM and 4 PM I typically only make about 3 trades on an active day, and 0 to 2 trades on a quiet day.

-Therefore, I have opted to only trade the first 90 minutes to two hours of the day.
+Therefore, I have opted to only trade the first 90 minutes or less of the session.
 You may find the afternoon is great for you, and in that case, you should trade it.
-But if you are putting in a bunch of extra hours and it is not increasing your profits, there is no point.
+But if you’re putting in a bunch of extra hours and it is not increasing your profits, there is no point.

 Day Trading Entries for Trending Stocks